jakeyr/coral_mylo_ha/README.md

 3. With the JWT, it queries Firebase for a one‑time download token associated with `images/coral_<device_id>_last.jpg`.
 4. The final URL containing this token returns the latest snapshot, which Home Assistant exposes as the camera image.

 The integration maintains a persistent Firebase WebSocket connection.
-Image refresh commands and real-time sensor updates flow through this socket.
+Image refresh commands, including the periodic updates controlled by `number.mylo_refresh_interval`, and real-time sensor updates flow through this socket.
 Traditional StatsD polling is still used for metrics not provided over the WebSocket.

 ## Troubleshooting
 - **Camera unavailable** – ensure the API key is correct and the refresh token is still valid.